-Completion of the preliminary metallurgical test work program has shown that scheelite was readily concentrated to exceed the target concentrate grade of 50% WO3.
-X-Ray ore sorting test work to remove gangue material prior to milling and gravity treatment has removed up to 43% of the feed mass as waste whilst maintaining greater than 95% tungsten yield.
+Completion of the metallurgical test work program has shown that scheelite was readily concentrated to exceed the target concentrate grade of 50% WO3.
+Levels of potential deleterious contaminants reporting to the final concentrate were below the minimum threshold for specific APT conversion processes.
+X-Ray ore sorting test work to remove gangue material prior to milling and beneficiation has removed up to 50% of the feed mass as waste whilst maintaining greater than 95% tungsten yield.
 The removal of waste material will significantly reduce the processing plant footprint, capital and operating costs.